Access to the labour market

 Once issued, the permit allows access to all types of employment and social benefits, including assistance when unemployed.
 Under the law, asylum seekers also have access to vocational training.[3]

-In 2022, the SAR issued 302 labour permits to asylum seekers pending status determination who were looking to support themselves while their asylum claims were being processed.[4]
-Out of them, only 12 asylum seekers, and 5 beneficiaries of protection were employed.
-Among them, only 1 beneficiary of protection and 10 asylum seekers did so through employment programs, while the rest found work independently and on their own initiative.[5]
-At the same time, a total of 2,214 persons with temporary protection were employed, of whom 191 persons found work independently, 16 persons through employment programs and 2,007 persons under schemes of the EU OP Human Resources Development program.[6]
+In 2023, the SAR issued 579 work permits to asylum seekers who were looking to support themselves while their asylum claims were being processed.[4]
+Out of them, only 2 asylum seekers alongside 17 persons granted international protection sought for jobs through government employment programs, while the rest sought work independently and on their own initiative.[5]
+At the same time a total of 1,484 persons with temporary protection were employed through government employment programs[6].

 In practice, it is still difficult for asylum seekers to find a job, due to the general difficulties resulting from language barriers, the recession and high national rates of unemployment.
 Comprehensive statistics on the number of asylum seekers in employment is not collected, except for those officially registered as seeking employment.
-In 2022, only 4 status holders and 2 asylum seekers and 191 temporary protection holders were registered as job seekers.[7]
+In 2023, only 17 status holders, 2 asylum seekers and 1,484 temporary protection holders were registered as job seekers.[7]

 [1] Article 29(3) LAR.